 Recent highlights include the creation and introduction of Beefeater super premium gin, Beefeater 24, followed by the limited edition, Summer, Winter and London Market variants.

-Last year's judges included: Joanne Moore master distiller G&J Greenall, Charles Maxwell, Thames Distillers; Lucy Britner, Bars Editor, Drinks International; Bernard Fillers; Filliers Graanstokerij’s; Lesley Gracie new liquid development leader, William Grant & Sons.
-Patience Gould, gin expert.
+Last year's judges included: Charles Maxwell, Thames Distillers; Lucy Britner, World's 50 Best Bars Editor; Bernard Fillers, Filliers Graanstokerij's; Lesley Gracie, new liquid development leader, William Grant & Sons; Patience Gould, gin expert.

 John Ramsay - Whiskies

 John was born in 1949 and has worked in the whisky industry from 1966 – 2009.
 Initially he was a chemist then he trained as a whisky blender, becoming Master Blender for William Lawson Distillers in 1981.
 He joined Edrington Distillers as Master Blender in 1991 and retired as Master Blender Emeritus in July 2009.
 He was responsible for Famous Grouse and Cutty Sark blended whisky and blended malt ranges and single malts from Glenrothes, Highland Park and Macallan.